Ladvace/WiseMan-DiscordBot/README.md

 ## Commands 🎨

- !trank - It shows you your time-based score
+ !trank - It shows you your time-based score.
- !rank - It shows you your text-based score
+ !rank - It shows you your text-based score.
- !wima - It shows you your profile image
+ !wima - It shows you your profile image.
- !reset - It reset the text-based score
+ !reset - It reset the text-based score.
- !timereset - It reset the time-based score
+ !timereset - It reset the time-based score.

  ### ▶️ Steps